diganta121/RoXBot/README.md

 - Ensure that you have downloaded (and installed!)
 Python 3.6 or later (3.8+ recommended).
   - **This includes adding it to your path!**
 - Ensure that you have the latest version of git installed.
-- Clone the repository with `git clone https://github.com/ii-Python/RoBot`.
+- Clone the repository with `git clone https://github.com/`.
-- Enter the newly created directory with `cd RoBot`.
+- Enter the newly created directory with `cd RoXBot`.
 - Install the dependencies via pip: `python -m pip install -r requirements.txt`.

 ### Usage